thejinchao/turbolink/README.md

 1. Generate code file with command line: `generate_code.cmd hello.proto Greeter .\output_path`
 2. Copy generated directory `Private` and `Public` from `output_path` to `YourProject/Plugins/TurboLink/Source/TurboLinkGrpc`.
 3. Re-generate your project solution and build it.

+This batch file generates code through a protoc plugin named `protoc-gen-turbolink`, the code of this plugin can be found [here](https://github.com/thejinchao/protoc-gen-turbolink)

 ### 2. Connect to gRPC service
 Use the following c++ code to link to the gRPC services.